 The campus library is open Monday through Thursday 8:00 a.m.-11:00 p.m., Friday 8:00 a.m.-5:00 p.m., and on Sundays from 2:00 p.m.-11:00 p.m.
 It houses offices, resources, study areas, a coffee bar, historical community archives and a 25-station computer lab.
-The library staff, full and part time, provides help with interlibrary loan and online databases, which include GALILEO, EBSCO, and ProQuest.
+The library staff assists with interlibrary loan and online databases, which include GALILEO, EBSCO, and ProQuest.
 Student ID cards serve as the student's library card.
-It is necessary that the student present this card each time that he or she wishes to check out any materials or pay overdue fines.
+A student must present this card each time that he or she wishes to check out any materials or pay overdue fines.
 All books (except reserve books) may be borrowed for two weeks.
 A book may be renewed unless another borrower has placed a hold on it.
 Reserve books are so designated at the request of an instructor who wishes to assign them as supplemental or required reading.
 These books are located behind the circulation desk.
 Reserve books are circulated for a length of time set by the instructor.